giuliorm/hh-big-data/RESEARCH.md

 Every item of the following is explained in detail below.

 1. Build a Bag-Of-Words model for all vacancies.
+2. Retrieve a skill set of every vacancy
-2. Transform text representation of every vacancy to numeric feature vector.
+3. Transform text representation of every vacancy to numeric feature vector.
-3. Form vacancies dataset with required fields.
+4. Form vacancies dataset with required fields.
-[3a.]
+[4a.]
 (This issue is optional).
-Perform PCA to reduce feature space of a dataset.
+Apply PCA to reduce feature space of a dataset.
-4. Clusterize vacancies using obtained Bag-Of-Words feature vectors (e.g. dataset).
+5. Clusterize vacancies in the obtained dataset.
-5. For every vacancy: Retrieve a skill set.
-7. For every vacancy: Compute a relevance.
+6. For every vacancy: Compute a relevance.
-8. For every skill in the each vacancy's skill set:
-9. Compute a relative weight of skill.
+7. For every skill in the each vacancy's skill set: Compute a relative weight of skill.
-10. Compute Pareto optimality for the most frequent skill sets.
+8. Compute Pareto optimality for the most frequent skill sets.

 Below a detailed explanation of every item is given.
+**Remember, that items below describe only required functionality, but not the actual code steps of the algorithm.
+Required logic can be implemented by several ways, and it's up to you.**

 ## Build a Bag-Of-Words model for all vacancies

 Bag-Of-Words - it's a vector of unique words, which are contained in the text representation among all vacancies.
-In our case, the fields `name`, `description` and `key_skills` of a vacancy will be taken to construct text representation.
+In our case, the fields `name`, `description` of a vacancy will be taken to construct text representation.
 Consider, that Head Hunter data is in Russian, so to handle Russian text there is a need to search libraries, which maintain Russian.
-**Remember, that items below describe only required functionality, but not the actual code steps of the algorithm.
-Required logic can be implemented by several ways, and it's up to you.**

 1. Remove unnecessary characters from text string for single vacancy.
 2. Remove stop words.
 Stop words refer to the most common words in a language, which